jesscancode/tech-job-scraper-case-study/README.md

 ---

-## Keeping the docs honest
+## Keeping the docs up to date automatically

-The most common documentation failure isn't bad writing ✦ it's drift.
-Code changes, the docs don't, and six months later the README describes a system that no longer exists.
+Keeping your daily testing, learning, and docs up to date is extremely important with the fragility of scrapers.

 I built a forcing function into the development workflow itself.
 An automated guard runs every time a coding session ends.
 It diffs what changed: if any pipeline code was touched but no documentation was updated, the session is blocked from closing until the docs catch up.
 You can't ship the change and promise yourself you'll document it later.

 > **Diagram ✦ the doc-guard loop.** A session that changes pipeline behaviour must also
 > update the docs before it can close.
 The guard runs automatically ✦ it's not a checklist,